Liberal and Professional Studies

-The Liberal Studies program offers both traditional and online courses for part time and full time students looking for flexibility and convenience from a comprehensive university.
+The Liberal and Professional Studies program offers both traditional and online courses for part time and full time students looking for flexibility and convenience from a comprehensive university.
 Advisor-guided emphasis on courses in particular fields allows students to design their programs to meet professional or personal goals for the degree.
 A student may earn a Bachelor of Arts by emphasizing courses from the humanities and/or social and behavioral sciences, or a Bachelor of Science by emphasizing courses from mathematics and science and/or professional programs.

 This degree is designed for: